harmslab/phagedisplay/api-spec.md

                  ...}
 ```
 * A `param_dict` is a dictionary that keys sequences to affinity and initial
 counts in the data set.
-These affinity/initial counts values can either be
+These (affinity, initial counts) values can either be
 simulation generation parameters or the final result of simulations allowing
 simple comparision between simulation and analysis output in a common format.
 ```